 Fifty minutes to one hour is most common.
 The cost of massage varies, depending on geographic location and how luxurious the spa is.

-Massage therapy is the most popular treatment at spas, but you can also get massage from individual licensed massage therapists who work out of their home or come to your house with a table.
+Massage therapy is the most popular treatment at spas, but you can also get a massage from individually licensed massage therapists who work out of their home or come to your house with a table.

 Don't get massage therapy if you are feeling ill, have rashes or open wounds, or have just had surgery, chemotherapy or radiation.
 Pregnant women should check with their doctor before getting massage therapy.